Pheasant Island: Etymology

 There are no pheasants on the island.

-It is proposed that the name could be a misinterpretation of some French word related to "passing" or "toll".
+The name could be a misinterpretation of some French word related to "passing" or "toll".

 The "Conference" name could come from the international meetings held there.

 History

 The most important historical event to have taken place on the island was the signing of the Treaty of the Pyrenees.
 This was the climax to a series of 24 conferences held between Luis Méndez de Haro, a grandee of Spain, and Cardinal Mazarin, Chief Minister of France, in 1659 following the end of the Thirty Years' War.
 A monolith was built in the centre of the island to commemorate the meeting.

 The island has also been used for several other royal meetings: